 Moon, aka Alex Lowery, has been with Theatre of the Oppressed NYC for over two years as an actor with the Concrete Justice troupe.
 In those two years he's created and toured three plays around New York City.
 Now he is a co-joker at The Door helping the youth there to make their plays.
 This is just the beginning.
 He plans on continuing work with TONYC in many different communities in the future.

 Rachel Eilerman Messer, part-time joker, believes the methodology of Theatre of the Oppressed is a powerful tool to examine racism, heterosexism and other interwoven forms of oppression, and to build a more equitable and creative world – “a world,” as Paulo Freire said, “in which it is easier to love.”
 Rachel has a masters in social work, performs with a Brooklyn-based queer arts ensemble and loves to dance in the street.

-Sophie Nimmannit, Joker and Operations Manager, facilitates workshops and troupes - including ensembles at the Community Justice Plus (Staten Island Youth Justice Center), Hetrick-Martin Institute, and the Ali Forney Center, which provides services to homeless LGBTQ youth.
-Sophie has been a Brooklyn-based theater artist since 2003, enthralled with making ensemble-devised original works, and occasionally playing with puppets.
+Sophie Nimmannit, Joker and Operations Manager, facilitates workshops and troupes - including ensembles at the Community Justice Plus (Staten Island Youth Justice Center), Hetrick-Martin Institute, and the Ali Forney Center.
+Sophie has been a Brooklyn-based theater artist and physical theater performer since 2003, enthralled with making ensemble-devised original works, and occasionally playing with puppets.